 When living to your potential is limited because you lack resources, maybe it’s time to increase your cash flow with a side gig.
 Have you ever considered what you could do on the side to your job?

-Do you feel like you’re flying in the dark with no ideas yet?
-Wondering how you could make extra money from a side hustle, or where to start?
+Even if you have given it some thought.
+Do you feel like you’re flying in the dark with no ideas on what you could do yet?
+Wondering how you could make extra money from a side hustle, or where to start is the first step.

-Here are a few simple steps for you to take to discover your options and validate your ideas.
+I’ve been experimenting for a few years and looked at several different opportunities all with their plusses and minuses.
+Here are a few simple steps for you to take to discover your options and how to

-Keep an open mind and treat this as a series of experiments and you may be surprised which is the best side gig for you.
+Keep an open mind and treat these ideas as a way to experiment and you may be surprised which is the best side gig for you.

 Meaning before money.